-Students must present their I.D. badge when making purchases in the tool crib, check out special tools, and to receive assistance in offices on campus.
-I.D. badges are required to attend classes.
+Students must present their I.D. badge when making purchases in the bookstore, check out special tools, and to receive assistance in offices on campus.
+I.D. badges are required to attend classes and to fly airplanes.

-Report lost I.D. badges to the Student Affairs Office in Administration building and a replacement I.D. badge will be issued at a small fee.
+Report lost I.D. badges to the Student Records Office in building 8 of the Main Campus and a replacement I.D. badge will be issued at a small fee.
 Temporary I.D. badges may be issued for one day if the student forgot to bring the badge with them.
-Temporary I.D. badges are issued at the Receptionists desk for visitors at the campus.
+Temporary I.D. badges are issued in the Student Records Office on the Main Campus and in the Chief Pilot's office on the Flight Campus.